 Four ships sail both sides of North America, departing from Orlando, Miami, New York, San Diego and even Vancouver.
 The ships have a subtle Disney decor, without the theme park add-ons.
 Your kids will dump you on the gangplank and you won’t see them until their age-specific clubs close for the night.
 Don’t worry, there’s plenty of adult entertainment on board, including pools, fine dining and night clubs.

 When Walt Disney built Disneyland Park, it was surrounded by orange groves.
 Now, the classic park, with a mix of original attractions and thrill rides, is hemmed by suburbia, making it—and Disney’s California Adventure Park across the plaza—the perfect mid-week escape.
 Attractions are weaved together, making it easy to get around.
-Expect to be blown away when its Star Wars attraction opens in summer 2019.
+Expect to be blown away when its Star Wars attraction opens May 31, 2019.